changlan/kytan/README.md

 Fun fact
 --------
-The word "mangi" was used to refer to Southern China by the Mongols and North Chinese as a derogation (蛮子, southern barbarians).
-The word also reached the Western world as Marco Polo used it.
-However, while the North Chinese was placing their bet on the Great Wall for defending nomadic peoples, "mangi" began their expedition to the South China Sea and established several settlements.
+The word "mangi" was used to refer to Southern China by the Mongols and North Chinese as derogation (蛮子, southern barbarians).
+The word also reached the Western world as Marco Polo recorded it in his famous book.
+However, while the North Chinese was vainly placing their bet on the Great Wall for defending against nomadic invasions, "mangi" began their expedition to the South China Sea and established several settlements in the Malay Archipelago.